Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Tarai Bune (Tub Boats)

-You must experience a unique ride on Sado’s traditional tarai bune or tub boats for Sado’s unique watercraft adventure.
+For Sado’s unique watercraft adventure, you must experience a unique ride on one of its traditional tarai bune or tub boats.

 The local fishermen have used these boats for centuries.
 These round, wooden boats are surprisingly stable and provide a novel way to explore the island’s picturesque inlets and rocky coastlines.
 Expert guides will teach you how to paddle and navigate the tub boats while sharing fascinating stories about the island’s history and culture.